 How Was It Developed?

-Many people say that the aligners are made of clear plastic because the lightweight, smooth material does feel like basic plastic.
-However, the material is far stronger than the basic plastic that we encounter daily.
-Aligners are made from a high-grade medical polyurethane.
-Though the exact recipe is not public knowledge, it is known to be created from biocompatible methylene diphenyl diisocyanate and 1.6-hexanediol.
+Invisalign aligners use of strong material is successful.
+More robust than that of the basic plastic that we encounter daily.
+Aligners are a high-grade medical polyurethane, biocompatible methylene diphenyl diisocyanate and 1.6-hexanediol.
 The end result is a strong yet comfortable material.

 How Do Aligners Move Teeth?

-The aligner process moves teeth through a very gradual process that relies on regularly switching trays.
-An orthodontist takes a 3D model of a patient’s teeth and then comes up with a treatment plan designed to slowly shift the teeth to a straighter configuration.
-The aligner trays are made in a manufacturing facility where robotic lasers are used to create a custom set of trays that gradually shift from crooked to straight.
-Every two weeks or so, the patient will change their tray for a slightly straight tray.
+The aligner process moves teeth through a very gradual process.
+This process relies on switching trays.
+An orthodontist takes a 3D model of a patient’s teeth.
+Then a treatment plan designed to shift the teeth to a straighter configuration.

 How Do You Take Care of Aligners?